Duwamish Gardens Acquisition and Restoration in Tukwila

 - Located in the Duwamish Estuary Subwatershed

-- Project is part of project DUW-7 in the 2005 Salmon Habitat Plan (page 7-90)
+- Part of project DUW-7 in the 2005 Salmon Habitat Plan (page 7-90)

 Partners and Funding